Federal Work-Study Program

 Federal Work-Study employees may obtain pay increases by three means:

--Longevity: All students automatically receive a $.50 hourly pay increase for each year of continuous service with the same employer.
+-Longevity: Students may receive a $.50 hourly pay increase for each year of continuous service with the same employer.

 -Merit: At the annual evaluation each spring, students may be awarded an hourly pay increase up to $.25 for meritorious service.
 This is an optional increase determined by the employer and becomes effective the following fall.